 Spring is the second-best time to visit NYC for good weather and decent crowds

-NYC in spring is my second favorite and the next best time to visit NYC.
-The only reason spring is a step below fall is that there’s a higher chance of rain and grey skies…and since NYC is a city where you are outside walking from place to place a lot…that can really make a difference in your experience.
+Spring in NYC is my second favorite and the next best time to visit NYC.
+The only reason spring in NYC is a step below fall is that there’s a higher chance of rain and grey skies.
+Since this is a place where you're outside walking from place to place constantly…that can really make a difference in your experience.

 Avoid holidays like St. Patrick’s Day and Easter weekend if you want to skip high crowds.